MaoZiming/papers/3-storage-systems/36-nfs.md

     - Some tricks
         - First put writes in a **battery-backed memory**
         - Second is to use a FS specifically designed to write to disk quickly

+## Limitations

+* The two remaining problem areas are getattr and write.
+* The reason is that stat-ing files causes one RPC call to the server for each file.
+In the local case the inodes for a whole directory end up in the buffer cache and then stat is just a memory reference.
+* The write operation is slow because it is synchronous on the server.
+Fortunately, the number of write calls in normal use is very small (about 5% of all calls to the server, see appendix 2) so it is not noticeable unless the client writes a large remote file.